80Trill/poolparty/README.md

 ## Admin Responsibility/User Risks
-This contract has been thoroughly tested for potential vulnerabilities inside of its functionality.
-However, the admin is responsible for anything external, such as adding appropriate ERC20 compliant addresses.
+This contract has been thoroughly tested for potential vulnerabilities.
-The nature of this contract does not prevent against the underhanded activities of the given administrators, and at any point they can act maliciously.
-This is a substitute for maintaining spreadsheets and organizing complex ICO distributions.
+However, the admin is responsible for anything external, including but not limited to transferring the pooled funds, and adding appropriate ERC20 compliant tokens.
+The nature of this contract does not prevent against underhanded activities of the given administrators, and at any point they can act maliciously.
+You must trust your admin.

 ## License